Rudolph III of Burgundy: Family

 Rudolph was the son and heir of King Conrad I of Burgundy (925–993).
-His mother Matilda (943–980), a member of the Frankish Carolingian dynasty, was the daughter of King Louis IV of France.
-Rudolph himself had three sisters: Gerberga, who married Duke Herman II of Swabia about 988, Bertha, married to Count Odo I of Blois and secondly to King Robert II of France in 996, and Gisela, who married the Ottonian duke Henry II of Bavaria and became the mother of Emperor Henry II.
+His mother, Matilda (943–980), a member of the Frankish Carolingian dynasty, was the daughter of King Louis IV of France.
+Rudolph himself had four sisters: an elder half sister, Gisela, who married the Ottonian duke Henry II of Bavaria some time before 972, and became the mother of Emperor Henry II, and three full sisters: Bertha, who married, firstly, Count Odo I of Blois in 983, and, secondly, King Robert II of France in 996; Matilda, who possibly married Count Robert of Geneva; and Gerberga, who married Duke Herman II of Swabia in about 988.
+He also had a half-brother, Burchard, archbishop of Lyon.